Curriculum

 - Susokukan: breath meditation.

-- How to set up the mikkyo altar and care for its implements.
+- How to set up the Mikkyo altar and care for its implements.

 - Daily recitation: continuing from lesson one, but including English translation.